arojunior/react-native-movie-chat/README.md

 - services are used to perform complex tasks like to process data or http/io requests

 Following this approach we can easily reuse all the components, containers and services

-> Disclaimer
-- The commits were done directly in the master branch.
-In a real life project would be followed the git flow;
-- It's my first time using `expo`, I don't recommend it for large scale apps;
-- The instructions say to use `Firebase`, it is also my first time using it as database;
-- The screens are not following the prototype, since the task mention "No design is necessary";
-- Just tested on iPhone X device.